The-Incipisphere/Crops-N-Cogs-Core/README.md

 The coremod for [Gregic Agrifactory](https://github.com/TheDogOfChaos/Gregic-Agrifactory/).

-Contains everything that just wasn‘t possible to do with pure KubeJS.
+Contains everything that just wasn‘t possible (or otherwise feasable & efficient) to do with pure KubeJS.

 Made by an amature modder.